Our Team

 Sonali Lamba

-Sonali oversees all organizational development, including strategy and fundraising.
+Sonali (she/her) oversees all organizational development, including strategy and fundraising.
 She manages technology and partnerships for both large-scale in-field sampling and corporate data sharing campaigns.
 Sonali is also an Adjunct Lecturer in the Department of Entrepreneurship and Innovation at Northwestern University's Kellogg School of Management.

 Morgan McClure